humanendpoint/gick/README.md

 ### Background

 This is actually just created to see how much more useful info and usability you can get out of a GitHub integration with Slack, specifically for PRs, and interacting with those.
+I will probably add more features here once this is confirmed working properly.

 ### Features